OpenLocalizationTestOrg/azure-docs-pr-test.nl-NL/articles/notification-hubs/notification-hubs-windows-phone-push-xplat-segmented-mpns-notification.md

         async Task<Registration> RegisterTemplate(Uri channelUri)
         {
-            // Using a template registration toosupport notifications across platforms.
+            // Using a template registration to support notifications across platforms.
             // Any template notifications that contain messageParam and a corresponding tag expression
             // will be delivered for this registration.